 Step 4.
 Finish as desired

 I decided to paint it with this Ivory silk color by Rustoleum.
-I don't want to waste time painting by hand so I just used spray paint.
+I didn't want to waste time painting by hand, so I used spray paint.

-The first layer I applied for was a primer.
-When it dried I used one can of colored paint and the toddler learning tower was ready!
+The first layer I applied was a primer.
+When it dried, I used one can of colored paint, and the toddler learning tower was ready!

 Didn't I tell you it was easy?